Bellamy01/Bellamy01/README.md

 ### <p><em><img src="https://media.giphy.com/media/E4mDbvI2NqbHO0rUXh/giphy.gif" width="25"/> Want to connect?</em></p>

-Click below to send an email about your discussions.
-Just be specific when stating your purpose.
+You can click below to send an email about your talks if you like.
+Make sure to be specific about your topic.

 <a href="mailto:bdanbellamy@gmail.com?subject=Project Discussions - A message from Github Connections" target="_blank" ><img src="https://media.giphy.com/media/ZcdZ7ldgeIhfesqA6E/giphy.gif" width="50" border-color="white" /></a>